 His early career in Rolls-Royce included finance roles in Internal Audit, Treasury, Manufacturing and Reporting and Analysis.

-Jimmy’s areas of research interest include:
+Jimmy’s areas of research interest include: Finance of sport.

 Jimmy acts as treasurer for several local sports clubs